operationalsystems/tr069-simulator/README.md

 in the Dockerfile directly.

 When run in a docker container, the agent.csv file is not required.
 Instead the following environment variables can be passed, from docker-compose, or from the docker command line --env-file.
+The agent file can be used if desired by mounting a volume at /conf in the docker image.

 - SIMULATOR: (required) Name of the subdirectory in which the simulator configuration files are found.
 - ACS_URL: (required) URL to the ACS TR-069 server.